We are the country's leading internet

 unusual examples of antique pressing irons, and especially irons

-with unusual or patented feature.
+with unusual or patented features.
 These can be found on antique fluting

 irons, gas or liquid fuel irons, alcohol irons, revolving or reversible